con-cis/mc-docu/README.md

 Please note the following import limitations:

-- **Channel Imports**: Mirth Connect Config Documentation Tool currently supports the import of Mirth Connect configurations but does not handle channel import xml files.
+- **Channel Imports**: Mirth Connect Config Documentation Tool currently supports the import of Mirth Connect configurations or generated JSON from this tool but does not handle export xml files.

 - **Groupings**: While Mirth Connect Config Documentation Tool can display channel details, it may not fully support complex grouping and organization within Mirth Connect configurations.